 Here’s her guidance:

-- Review price histories using CamelCamelCamel.com (opens in new tab) to see what an item has sold for previous to the sale, up to 120 days prior.
+- Review price histories using CamelCamelCamel.com to see what an item has sold for previously, up to 120 days prior.

 - Compare competitor prices using the PriceBlink tool so you don't miss out on any better deals, even from sites you wouldn't have thought to check.

 - Research potential purchases (by model number, even) to figure out whether they have been offered all year long.
 Reviews on trusted sites can help you make sure you're getting what you want.

 - Set sale alerts using Paypal Honey Droplist or SlickDeals and track price drops even after purchase, as you may be eligible for a price adjustment through the store or credit card you bought it with.

 - Skip store credit card offers — they have high-interest rates and expensive fees, and low credit limits rarely outweigh the rewards offered (which are generally linked just to that retailer.)
 You're better off using a general-use cash back credit card that can earn you more back over the entire holiday season than whatever amount you'd save in a single transaction.

 5. What to skip in the sales

 Not everything is a good buy at sales time, of course.
 We’ve already offered you some tools to figure out if a seemingly good buy is really a good buy.
 Here are a few more things to skip:

 Avoid buying clothing, beauty, and footwear on Black Friday.
 These are best to buy on Cyber Monday “with plenty of site-wide sales (look for coupon codes to save more via text alerts, email newsletters or coupon sites),” says Woroch.